solita/solita.github.com/_posts/2022-10-28-testing-primer-dev-academy.md

   - career development
   - coding
 ---

-Solita development academy fall 2020 received many great exercises.
+The Solita developer [academy](https://www.solita.fi/en/academy/) is a way to kickstart a career in software development.
+Applying for the academy fall 2022 required to make [a pre-assignemt](https://github.com/solita/dev-academy-2022-fall-exercise).
+The assignment was based on the Helsinki Capital area city bike journey statistics.
+We received many great exercises.

 One surprising thing was that there were few or no tests in many applications.
-Pre-assignment mentioned tests quite clearly and that makes me wonder why these were skipped.
-One application mentioned that Solita dev blogs Do's and Dont's of Dev Academy Pre-assignments contained a part: " If you just add tests that don’t test anything, that is just unnecessary code. " The applicant continued that he doesn't know how to code meaningful tests.
+Pre-assignment mentioned tests quite clearly.
+After going through the exercises I found some of the exercises mentioned that an applicant had found difficult to make meaningful tests.

 I think that as professional developers we may have forgotten that writing good and useful tests have not been an easy thing to learn - not for me at least.
 Therefore I present a quick primer based on Solita's fall assignment and how it could be tested.
+The blog post is mainly aimed at beginner developers.

 ## Why do we test?
 First, we should think about the reason why we even bother to write tests.
 The next three reasons rise to my mind